richardm/richardm.github.io/docs/summaries/ideal-team-player.md

 There are two types of humility problems:

-- Overtly arrogant people are easy to identify because they’re ego driven and soak up attention.
+- Overtly arrogant people: These are easy to identify because they’re ego driven and soak up attention.
 It diminishes teamwork by fostering resentment, division, and politics
-- Appearing humble due to lack of self confidence.
-Deflated self worth hurts teams by not taking a stand when they should for their perspectives.
+- People who appear humble due to lack of self-confidence.
+Their deflated self-worth hurts the teams by not taking a stand when they should for their perspectives.

 Insecurity is the common thread for both humility issues.